Wormhole restrictions from quantum energy inequalities: Quantum Energy Inequalities

-\section{Quantum energy inequalities}
+\section{Quantum Energy~Inequalities}

-In the previous section we saw that there exist classical fields which violate the pointwise energy conditions.
-The situation is even worse in quantum field theory (QFT).
-In 1964, Epstein, Glaser and Jaffe \cite{Epstein:1965zza} showed that the positivity of the energy density is generally incompatible with quantum field theory (QFT).
-They proved that any (non-zero) observable on Minkowski spacetime with vanishing vacuum expectation value has a nonzero probability for both positive and negative measurement values.
+In the previous section, we saw that there exist classical fields which violate the pointwise energy conditions.
+The~situation is even worse in quantum field theory (QFT).
+In~1964, Epstein, Glaser, and Jaffe~\cite{Epstein:1965zza} showed that the positivity of the energy density is generally incompatible with quantum field theory (QFT).
+They proved that any (nonzero) observable on Minkowski spacetime with a vanishing vacuum expectation value has a nonzero probability for both positive and negative measurement~values.

 However, quantum fields cannot admit unlimited negative energies.
-Ford \cite{Ford:1978qya} was the first to constrain the time average of the quantized expectation value of energy density and flux.
+Ford~\cite{Ford:1978qya} was the first to constrain the time average of the quantized expectation value of energy density and flux.
 His motivation was to avoid the violation of the generalized second law of black hole thermodynamics.
-If the energy flux $F$ is constrained by an inequality of the form \be |F| \gtrapprox \frac{1}{\tau^2} \,, \ee where $\tau$ is the time that it lasts, then the generalized second law is preserved.
+If~the energy flux $F$ is constrained by an inequality of the form \be |F| \gtrapprox \frac{1}{\tau^2} \,, \ee where $\tau$ is the time that it lasts, then the generalized second law is preserved.
 This is an example of a quantum energy inequality (QEI).
-Generally, they are bounds on the renormalized expectation value of a contraction of the stress-energy tensor averaged over a spacetime region.
-Unlike their first derivation, QEIs are mainly derived directly from QFT, choosing a specific type of quantum field on a flat or curved spacetime.
+Generally, they are bounds on the renormalized expectation value of a contraction of the stress--energy tensor averaged over a spacetime region.
+Unlike their first derivation, QEIs are mainly derived directly from QFT, thus choosing a specific type of quantum field on a flat or curved~spacetime.

-In this section we introduce QEIs with emphasis on those averaged over null geodesics.
-We begin with a a brief introduction to algebraic quantization which is used to derive most QEIs.
+In this section, I introduce QEIs with an emphasis on those averaged over null geodesics.
+I begin with a a brief introduction to algebraic quantization that is used to derive most~QEIs.

-\subsection{Algebraic quantization}
+\subsection{Algebraic~Quantization}

-To state the relevant QEIs we need to quantize and renormalize the classical stress-energy tensor.
-We will only refer to free minimally coupled scalars with the stress-energy tensor of Eq.~\eqref{eqn:stresstensorcl}.
-However, QEIs have been derived for other types of fields, results that we will only briefly mention here.
+To state the relevant QEIs, we need to quantize and renormalize the classical stress--energy tensor.
+We will only refer to free minimally coupled scalars with the stress--energy tensor of Equation~\eqref{eqn:stresstensorcl}.
+However, QEIs have been derived for other types of fields, which are results that will only be mentioned briefly~here.